squarefk/FastIPC/README.md

                for i, j in ti.static(enumerate(idx)):
                    vec[i] = v[j]
                return vec
     2. `ti.template()` can be used in @ti.kernel to call with different fields.
 Official documentation only mentions @ti.kernel can only hold 8 scalar parameters.
+These are done in compile time. `ti.static()` is just like if-constexpr in C++ which will optimize running time a lot.
     3. `A.n` and `A.m` can retrieve the dimensions of matrix. `ti.get_runtime().default_fp` can be used to get current precision.

 4. [taichi](http://github.com/taichi-dev/taichi) has more complete API than documentation.